aspose-words/Aspose.Words-API-References-Tutorials/content/english/python-net/tables-and-formatting/manage-document-watermarks/_index.md

 Yes, Aspose.Words for Python is compatible with both Windows and Linux environments.

-For more details and comprehensive API references, visit the official Aspose.Words documentation: [Aspose.Words for Python API References](https://reference.aspose.com/words/python-net/)
+For more details and comprehensive API references, visit the  Aspose.Words documentation: [Aspose.Words for Python API References](https://reference.aspose.com/words/python-net/)